leia-sing/Sabre-Internship-Project-Analyzing-Rate-Competitiveness/README.md

 **Recommendations:**
 - Consider offering this analysis as a "Data-as-a-Service" and speak with finance and pricing teams on opportunity.
 - Applying this rate competitiveness analysis approach to Company G for a longer timeline, such as 6-12 months can give client a more complete picture on their rate competitiveness program.

+## Project Background
+For several years, a key client had expressed great interest in Sabre's lodging data to evaluate the effectiveness of their negotiated rate program and ultimately identify potential cost savings opportunities.

+Note: To maintain confiendentiality, I'll use "Company G" as a generic name for this corporate client and ""GGG"" as a generic name for the client's negotiated rate code, neither of which are indicative of any specific company.

+Leadership from Sabre's client, Company G, wanted to investigate whether its corporate travellers were possibly booking outside of Company G's negotiated offerings with certain hotel brands because public, TMC-sourced, or other rates may be lower cost or more available.
+In short, Company G wanted know what corporate travelers are shopping, seeing in responses, and what they are booking.

 ## Approach
 In the analysis, I wanted to answered the question: When Company G travelers are making bookings not using their corporate rate code, is it because of: